Which Holistic Select Recipes Get

-Next, we note the use of dried fermentation products in this recipe.
-Fermentation products are typically added to provide enzymes to aid the animal with digestion.
+Next, we note the inclusion of dried fermentation products in this product.
+Fermentation products are typically added as probiotics to aid with digestion.

-And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
+And lastly, this food includes chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-As a group, the brand features an average protein content of 28% and a mean fat level of 16%.
+As a group, the brand features an average protein content of 27% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 49% for the overall product line.

 And a fat-to-protein ratio of about 57%.

-Near-average protein.
+Above-average protein.
 Near-average fat.
 And near-average carbs when compared to a typical dry dog food.